“The Wheel weaves as the Wheel wills…”

 Robert Jordan’s beloved high fantasy series The Wheel of Time is coming to the screen.
 Finally.
 The first book, The Eye of the World, arrived on shelves in 1990.
 And now, decades later, Amazon Prime Video is bringing the world of Rand al’Thor, Matrim Cauthon, Perrin Aybara and so many more to life.
 It’s a rich story, dense with lore, magic, and about a million characters.
 The Wheel of Time series contains 14 novels, with Brandon Sanderson completing the last three books after Jordan’s passing.
 Adapting that much story is a challenge, and a TV series seems like the best way to approach it.

 If you don’t know what The Wheel of Time is all about, read this article.
-Essentially, it’s a sprawling take on the Chosen One myth with adventure, romance, and kick-ass women (Aes Sedai) wielding magic.
+Essentially, it’s a sprawling take on the Chosen One myth with adventure, romance, and kick-ass women (Aes Sedai) wielding a type of magic.
 If you’re ready to learn everything we know about The Wheel of Time TV series so far, keep reading.

 How It Will Be Adapted